ilenhart/AulaLoginBrowserExtension/README.md

 ## Backend API Requirements

-Your backend needs to implement two REST endpoints:
+Your backend needs to implement these REST endpoints:

 ### GET Endpoint (Retrieve Session)